UCL/STIR-GATE-Connection/README.md

 STIR-GATE-Connection requires the `SGCPATH` enviromental variable to be set to this primary directory (containing this README file).
 Many scripts use this variable when executing sub-scripts.

+The project is designed to be run on Linux or Unix (MacOS does normally work) using Shell/Bash/Zsh.
+Furthermore, the project uses programs, such as `sed` and `awk`, for various manipulations.

 Directories
 ===========